-In July each year the Abbey Medieval Festival welcomes thousands of visitors to experience life in the Middle Ages, specifically 600 to 1600AD in Europe and the Middle East.
-The Abbey Museum of Art and Archaeology together with re-enactors, jousters, performers, food vendors and merchants deliver one of Australia’s premier living history events.
+In July each year, the Abbey Museum welcomes thousands of visitors to our Medieval Festival to experience life in the Middle Ages in Europe and the Middle East, from 600 to 1600AD.
+The Abbey Museum of Art and Archaeology, together with re-enactors, jousters, performers, food vendors and merchants, deliver one of Australia’s premier living history events.

 The Abbey Medieval Festival is the largest event hosted by the Abbey Museum of Art and Archaeology.
-The event supports the Museum in the maintenance and care of its remarkable collection of fine arts and antiquities.
-It also fulfils the Museum’s mission to provide quality education and public programs.
+The event funds the Museum’s operational costs and supports the maintenance and care of its remarkable collection of fine arts and antiquities.
+It also fulfils the Museum’s mission to provide quality educational and public programs.

-The Abbey Museum of Art and Archaeology holds many unexpected treasures with a collection that spans from the prehistoric through to the end of the 19th century.
-The museum’s medieval and renaissance collection boasts over 200 works of art and artefacts.
+The Abbey Museum of Art and Archaeology holds many unexpected treasures, objects from around the world, dating from prehistory to the end of the 19th century.
+The Museum’s medieval and renaissance collection boasts over 200 works of art and artefacts.

-Re-enactment is a fun and challenging endeavour that involves research, combat training, and learning arts, crafts and skills of a bygone era.
+Re-enactment is a fun and challenging endeavour involving research, combat training, and learning arts, crafts and skills of a bygone era.

 Hundreds of re-enactors from across the country participate at the Abbey Medieval Festival, showcasing their passion for this period of history.
 Thanks to these groups, Festival-goers can see and experience history come to life in encampments and at the Festival’s many performing venues.